schanikk/Gutenberg-Graph-Network/README.md

 ### 27.02.2023

 We sat down with our Product Owners to discuss the Project.
-THeser were the results:
+These were the results:
 - Start off with one document
 - Good datasets are available on NLTK
 - Identify the characters (Entity Name Recognition)